The first Foley catheter with an integrated valve designed to automatically deflate the balloon if pulled out while still inflated.

 The Egress is designed for better outcomes for high-risk patients with cognitive impairments, providing a necessary advancement for a vulnerable population in need of a dependable option beyond the traditional Foley catheter.

-A traditional urinary catheter has a small balloon inside the body that holds it in place.
+A traditional urinary catheter has a retention balloon inflated in the bladder that holds the catheter in place.
 If a patient pulls on the catheter while that balloon is still full, it can cause serious injury — especially in patients who are confused, agitated, or recovering from surgery.

 The Egress Safety Catheter is built differently.
-It features an integrated valve — the Egress AutoValve™ — so if someone pulls on the catheter, the balloon automatically empties before any harm is done.
-The patient stays safe, and care continues without an emergency.
+It still has a retention balloon, but it also features an integrated valve — the Egress AutoValve™ — designed so that if someone pulls on the catheter, the balloon automatically deflates and empties before any harm is done.
+Removal with the balloon deflated may lead to a safer patient outcome, and care may continue without significant delay.

 For families with a loved one in the ICU or living with dementia or delirium, that's the difference between a routine recovery and a preventable injury.